Tag: family history

 Durfee’s Maternal and Paternal Connection

-Ida Pauline Nicholas (My 2nd maternal great-grandaunt) married Henry Dennison Durfee.
+Ida Pauline Nicholas (My 2nd maternal great-grand aunt) married Henry Dennison Durfee.
 The connections to Ida are: William Jones (2nd maternal great-grandfather on my grandmother’s side) married Ida’s sister, Mary Ann Nicholas.
 George Ward (2nd maternal great-uncle on my grandfather’s side) married Ida’s sister, Eunice Alice Nicholas.
 On my paternal side, Edmund (paternal 4th great-grandfather) and his daughter Dolly Durfee (paternal 3rd great-grandmother) connect the paternal side.
 The maternal and paternal families are related through Thomas Durfee (9th paternal Great-grandfather).

 All Roads To Thomas Durfee